centreon/centreon-archived/doc/en/installation/common/install_packages.rst

 To install Centreon you will need to set up the official software collections repository supported by Redhat.

 .. note::
-    Software collections are required for installing PHP 7 and associated libs (Centreon requirement).
+    Software collections are required for installing PHP 7 and associated libraries (Centreon requirement).

 Install the software collections repository using this command::